denniscual/fp-playground/README.md

 **Why learn FP?** Easy, function code tends to be more concise, more predictable, and easier to test! :sunglasses: Some popular libraries and frameworks like [React](https://reactjs.org/), [Redux](https://redux.js.org/), [RxJS](http://reactivex.io/rxjs/), [Immutable.js](https://facebook.github.io/immutable-js/), [Cycle.js](https://cycle.js.org/) and many more adopt the concepts of FP.

 Well, enough said.
 As chinese proverbs, *Talk doesn't cook rice*.
-Let's prepare ourselves to satisfy our cravings.
+Let's prepare yourselves to satisfy your cravings.

 **Note:** We will not create our own definition of helper functions use in snippets because it will only add complexity.
 Rather we gonna use [Ramda](http://ramdajs.com/) library which is designed specifically for a functional programming style.